 David Storey

-David Storey was an English playwright, screenwriter, award-winning novelist, and a former professional rugby player.
-He is best known for his debut novel 'This Sporting Life' which was published in 1960 and later adapted into a film.
-His work often depicted the struggles of working-class life in the North of England and examined complex personal and social themes.
-Storey was also the recipient of several literary awards, including the Booker Prize for his novel 'Saville' in 1976.
+David Storey was an English playwright, screenwriter, award-winning novelist, and a professional rugby league player.
+He is best known for his novel 'This Sporting Life' which was adapted into a successful film.

 This list of books are ONLY the books that have been ranked on the lists that are aggregated on this site.
 This is not a comprehensive list of all books by this author.